 Boston University is home to one of the country’s best public radio stations, WBUR.

-College of Communication students interested in public radio or online journalism are encouraged to apply for the WBUR Fellowship.
-The WBUR Fellow will spend the spring semester at WBUR for 10-20 hours a week, earning 2 or 4 credits.
-The fellow will work with a specific show to learn more about public radio.
-During the summer, the fellow will then work on a creative project tapping mentors at WBUR and WBUR.org.
-The fellow also receives a $5,000 stipend.
+Starting in 2012, the Department of Journalism and WBUR initiated a WBUR Fellow program to strengthen ties between the two organizations.
+Students interested in public radio, podcasting or multimedia journalism are encouraged to apply for the WBUR Fellowship.
+The WBUR Fellow will spend the spring semester at WBUR, 10-20 hours a week, earning 2 or 4 credits.
+They will rotate through various departments to learn more about the public radio industry.
+Then during the summer, the Fellow will work on a Creative Project tapping mentors at WBUR and WBUR.org.
+Stipend: $5000.

 Important Dates & Deadlines